 • Go out for drinks and get to know one another better.

-• Send a card on her birthday and for the holidays.
+• Send a card on their birthday and for the holidays.

-• Take your client to a game or concert.
-(It’s important to know what she’s into.)
+• Take your client to a game or concert they would enjoy.

-• Call your client to see how you can help her business.
+• Call your client to see how you can help their business.

-• Email or call your client to congratulate her on something she’s accomplished professionally or personally.
+• Email or call your client to congratulate them on something they’ve accomplished professionally or personally.

-• Email your client with an article that is relevant to her business.
+• Email your client with an article that is relevant to their business.
 (You can use RSS feeds for this.)

 • Invite your client to a firm event or another high level networking event.

 • Be a resource for your client.
-Find her a new vendor, strategic partner or an actual new client.
+Find them a new vendor, strategic partner, or an actual new client.

 Use these ideas as a guideline to create your “A” column, where a number of these type activities would be used.
 The “B’s” would receive less contact and the “C’s” less again.
 For example, you might want to have lunch with your “A” clients four times a year, call each one monthly, email each one monthly and find a solid contact for her twice a year.
 Again, the “B” clients would get less of your attention and time, unless you want to make that client an “A-lister.”